kingbike/WordPress/wp-test/ws_deploy.md

 # Way to add ssl auto by using cerbot.
 	https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx

+run Certbot Either get and install your certificates
+$ sudo certbot --nginx

+Or, just get a certificate
+$ sudo certbot certonly --nginx

 	IMPORTANT NOTES:
 	 - Congratulations!
 Your certificate and chain have been saved at:
 	   /etc/letsencrypt/live/hosenmassage.ddns.net/fullchain.pem